jColeChanged/jColeChanged.github.io/_posts/2022-07-23-horizon-effects.md

       </p>

       <p>
-        A somewhat interesting caveat of great import only to certain personalitites is the that the average game length for the more observant agent is higher.
+        A somewhat interesting caveat of great import only to certain personalities is the that the average game length for the more observant agent is higher.
 This has radical implications for how an intelligent agent ought to be made.
       </p>